 Putting paid to a prolonged dictatorship which made Spain an international pariah, the Constitution, arguably Western Europe’s most liberal, has made it possible for the Spanish kingdom to be a member of the European Union.
 And a valued one at that.

 In contrast to the highly centralized state under Franco, the Supreme Law devolved the power to the historical regions of the kingdom (17 in all), complete with their own autonomous governments.
 However, Spain’s central government retains exclusive jurisdiction over foreign affairs, external trade, defense, national law and justice.

-In recent years, the highly decentralized unitary state under the Constitution of 1978 has given rise to worrying rumbles of secessionism, most notably that of Catalonia.
-But despite the doomsday soothsayers there doesn’t seem to be any imminent danger of an implosion of the Spanish state.
+In recent years, the highly decentralized unitary state under the Constitution of 1978 has given rise to worrying rumbles of secessionism, most notably in Catalonia.
+But despite the doomsday soothsayers, there doesn’t seem to be any imminent danger of an implosion of the Spanish state.
 Perhaps a timely and adequate constitutional reform will drive away the threat altogether.

 These being the case, there’s cause for celebration on Constitution Day.
 Not many countries could come out of a long dictatorship, opt for democracy and stay on track all these years.
 And what’s even better is that backsliding into dictatorship is not an option no matter what.
 The clumsy military coup in 1981 failed pathetically.
 Así que ¡Viva España!

 Featured image by Infinauta, PD

 Girl with Spanish flag via Flickr by Adam S, CC BY2.0